 Interventions that involve the confrontation of family members by the primary client in a counseling session, for instance, present serious ethical problems if the rights and autonomy of the parties being confronted are not considered.

-This is because whether a participant in a counseling process is an identified, primary client, a secondary client, or an adjunct participant in the counseling process of another person, he or she can be considered a client of the specific counseling process in which the clinician has engaged him or her.
+This is because whether a participant in a counseling process is an identified, primary client, a secondary client, or an adjunct participant in the counseling process of another person, obligations exist to operate under the ethical values of the profession: do no harm, promote growth, protect life and safety.